kriomant/mockers/README.md

 four or fewer arguments are supported, non-'static lifetimes are not supported and so on.

-Mocking magic is implemented using compiler plugin on nightly Rust (it was tested to work with *1.21.0-nightly (aac223f4f 2017-07-30)*) and code generation on stable Rust.
-See User Guide for details.
+Mocking magic is implemented using `proc_macro_attribute` attribute which is only available on nightly Rust (it was tested to work with *1.21.0-nightly (aac223f4f 2017-07-30)*).
+Working on stable Rust will be supported later.

 ## Usage at a glance